Joint Unmanned Combat Air Systems: History

-The Air Force UCAV and Navy UCAV-N programs, both managed by DARPA, merged to form the Joint Unmanned Combat Air Systems, still managed by DARPA.
+The Air Force UCAV and Navy UCAV-N programs, both managed by DARPA, merged to form the Joint Unmanned Combat Air Systems, and is still managed by DARPA.
 The Boeing X-45A and Northrop Grumman X-47A Pegasus were selected for the program and first flew on 22 May 2002 and 23 February 2003 respectively.

-It is unusual for DARPA to be involved with advanced development programs; the agency normally performs proof-of-concept demonstrations and then hands follow-on programs on to interested military services.
-Apparently this arrangement was driven from the office of the secretary of defense, the idea being that DARPA would be able to keep the development effort on track until advanced demonstrators were available, and then the program would have so much momentum that it would keep on going.
+DARPA normally performs proof-of-concept demonstrations and then hands follow-on programs on to interested military services.
+Apparently this arrangement was driven from the office of the secretary of defense, the idea being that DARPA would be able to keep the development effort on track until advanced demonstrators were available, and then the program would gain momentum that to keep on going.
 The long list of US military UAV programs that have been bungled and dropped after much expense and effort, with some of them like the Hunter ending up effectively reaching operational service in spite of it, provoked the decision.

-Of course, the candidates for the J-UCAS program included developments of the follow-ons to the Boeing X-45A and the Northrop Grumman X-47A Pegasus.
+The candidates for the J-UCAS program included developments of the follow-ons to the Boeing X-45A and the Northrop Grumman X-47A Pegasus.
 DARPA and Boeing had been working on the "X-45B", a scaled-up X-45A that was seen as the prototype for an operational machine that would reach service in 2008, and would carry a 1,590 kilogram (3,500 pound) warload to a combat radius of 1,665 kilometers (900 nautical miles).
 Two were to be built, but before any metal could be bent for the two X-45B prototypes planned, the Air Force redirected the effort to an even more capable machine, the "X-45C".

-The X-45C, as currently envisioned, will be a flying wing powered by a single F404-GE-102D turbofan engine.
-Current specs include:
+The X-45C, was envisioned to be a flying wing powered by a single F404-GE-102D turbofan engine.
+Specs included:

 The payload and range specifications are as defined by J-UCAS requirements.
 The operational radius specification is for a strike to a predefined target and back home again.
 A secondary range specification dictates a two-hour loiter capability at a radius of 1,850 kilometers (1,000 NMI).

 In the summer of 2003, Northrop Grumman formed an alliance with Lockheed Martin as a subcontractor to help develop the "X-47B", a follow-on to the X-47 that would compete against Boeing efforts.
 The alliance, which repeats the successful teamup that won the F-35 Joint Strike Fighter effort, is focused on building a modular stealthy UCAV that could be adapted to a wide range of missions.
 It would have a speed of Mach 0.8 at 10,670 meters (35,000 feet) and endurance of up to 12 hours.